 We believe in the “priesthood of believers” — that every follower of Jesus has equal access to God and is a minister and missionary in Jesus’ name.
 However, we recognize that God calls, equips, and sets apart certain people to serve as leaders within the local church.
 The Neighborhood Church is an elder-led church.
 Elders pray for, care for, instruct, encourage, and guide the church by God’s grace and the Holy Spirit’s leading.
 We use the term “elder” interchangeably with “pastor.”

 I was born in Dallas and I’ve lived in and around town ever since.
-I attended Garland High School, the University of North Texas (go Mean Green!) and even seminary here.
+I went to Garland High School, the University of North Texas (go Mean Green!) and even seminary here.

 Growing up, church was always a part of my life.
 I remember wearing ball caps at communion as a boy in a charismatic Episcopal church and spending my teenage years running around a gym in a Baptist youth group.
 Thanks to Jesus' persistence and his people, I gave my life to him at a young age.
 The rest of my journey with Jesus has been an adventure in sorting out what it means to be with him to learn from him how to live like him.